-We studied and analyzed several cryptographic algorithms using measurements on real sensor hardware.
-Such algorithms build the basis for all security solutions in communication networks including ad hoc and sensor networks.
-Focusing on the experimentation, produced statistically significant results by performing all measurements several times and analyzing singular effects as well as mean values (or more precise median values).
+In this paper, we evaluated several cryptographic algorithms using measurements on real sensor hardware.
+The selected algorithms build the basis for nearly any security solution used in communication networks including ad hoc and sensor networks.
+Focusing on the experimentation, we produced statistically significant results by performing all measurements several times and analyzing singular effects as well as mean values (or more precise median values).

-In conclusion, it can be said that the analyzed cryptographic algorithms need remarkably high execution times.
+The analysis of the selected cryptographic algorithms (MD5, SHA-1, and AES) has shown that all the algorithms need remarkably high execution times.
 For example, the execution of a single AES operation on a 1 kByte array lasted 1.67 s.
-Therefore, sensor nodes will need long times to perform adequate security operations for transporting several sensor measures.
-In scenarios as described in [14], multiple encryption/decryption operations are needed for data aggregation or in-network operation.
+Therefore, sensor nodes will need long times to perform adequate security operations for routing or data dissemnination issues.
+In many scenarios, multiple encryption/decryption operations are needed for data aggregation or in-network operation.
 We propose to use our measurement results as a basis for validating security scenarios for wireless sensor networks.
 Real measurements must build the basis for analyzing proposed security protocols in order to estimate their behavior.
 Additionally, our measurement results can be used to calibrate simulation setups in order to find out boundaries for real-time operation and communication.